queilawithaQ/documentation/_general/projects/build_trigger.md

 ![Build is queue]({{ site.baseurl }}/images/general/build_supercendence.png)

-CodeShip Basic only updates a build status to skpped once the build had completed running.
+CodeShip Basic only updates a build status to skipped once the build had completed running.
 In the following, the build succeeded.

 ![Build is queue]({{ site.baseurl }}/images/general/basic_build_supercedence.png)